microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 In all three cases above the DXIL validator will also emit the same diagnostic as it does today.

-To illustrate the difference between _strict_ and _pedantic_ take the following
+To illustrate the difference between _default_ and _strict_ take the following
 example:

 ```c++